m-morrone/simp-tpm12-rpms/README.md

 This will install the simulator programs, utilities, and servics necessary to start and utilize the TPM 1.2 simulator.

-To initialize and use the TPM simulator, issue the following commands:
+To initialize and use the TPM simulator on EL7, issue the following commands:

 ```yaml
 # systemctl start tpm12-simulator